fbpx

 Last Updated:

-I will show you how to open a GIF, edit all the frames together, edit individual frames, change the speed, and export the edited GIF.
-Even if you’ve never worked with a GIF before, you can follow along easily.
+I will show you how to edit a GIF in Photoshop, including editing all the frames together, editing individual frames, changing the speed, and exporting the edited GIF.
+Even if you’ve never worked with a GIF, you can follow along easily.

 Locate the GIF file on your computer using Windows Explorer or Finder, select the file, and click Open.